 An extension of Manas National Park in the west, Kalamati is named after its black soil content.
 It is at this point that wild animals come to lick the salty black soil of Kalamati Hills, and that’s why the name ‘Kalamati’.

 Kalamati literally translates to BLACK SOIL (black for ‘kala’ and Soil for ‘mati’).
 But it’s not the black soil that’s the motivating part to visit this place.

 The motivating part is, however, the landscape – a white riverbed, a silently flowing river Kanamakra and an extended landscape that marks the beginning of the foothills of Bhutan.

-It is at Kalamati that Kanamakra river divides India and Bhutan.
+It is at Kalamati that the Kanamakra River divides India and Bhutan.
 Cross the river and you literally step onto Bhutanese land.
 But be advised that it’s not legally allowed.

-If you will Google search for Kalamati, you will possibly be redirected to some other location, so here’s a pinned location to make it easy for you to located Kalamati:
+If you will Google search for Kalamati, you will possibly be redirected to some other location, so here’s a pinned location to make it easy for you to locate Kalamati:

 To get to Kalamati, you will need to have your own vehicle, with prior permission from Forest Range Office Amteka Range, Koila-Moila.
 The entry point for Kalamati starts from Koila-Moila Bazar.

 Visiting A Bodo Village